coin-or/python-mip/docs/examples.rst

 ------------------------------

-The traveling salesman problem (TSP) is one of the most studied combinatorial optimization problems.
+The traveling salesman problem (TSP) is one of the most studied combinatorial optimization problems, with the first computational studies dating back to the 50s :cite:`Dantz54,Appleg06`.
 To to illustrate this problem, consider that you will spend some time in Belgium and wish to visit some of its main tourist attractions, depicted in the map bellow: